saadel123/jobs-laravel-vue-ts/README.md

 - **Laravel 12** - PHP framework with elegant syntax
 - **Sanctum API** - Lightweight authentication system for SPAs
 - **RESTful Architecture** - Clean, standardized API endpoints
+- **Policy-Based Authorization** - Protects job and company resources so only the owning user can update or delete them

 ### Frontend
 - **Vue 3** - JavaScript framework